argentsea/docfx/tutorials/Sharding/shardsets.md

 Several database implementations — such as *SQL Server Availability Groups* or *AWS Aurora PostgreSQL* to name a couple of examples — enable a master server to handle both reads and writes and separate clone instances that can handle read-only traffic.
 Most applications have a greater percentage of reads than writes, so this is a great way to scale-out database access.
 However, there are two issues of concern:

-* ArgentSea has *no idea* which stored procedures or functions update data and which are read-only, so it is left to the application developer to designate this by selecting  the appropriate connection property (Read or Write).
+* ArgentSea has *no idea* which queries update data and which are read-only, so it is left to the application developer to designate this by selecting  the appropriate connection property (Read or Write).
 * There is often some latency between the time that data is saved and when it is available from the read instance.
 This temporary data inconsistency can cause problems or confusion due to missing data.

 There are several architectural solutions to the latency-driven data inconsistency problem, such as intelligent caching, client observable collections, delayed retries, and retries on the Write connection.
 Due to the variations in environments, optimal solutions, and the challenge of simple determining when a missing record is really expected, ArgentSea does not attempt an automatic retry on the Write connection.